Giuseppe Verdi: Childhood and education

 Verdi, the first child of Carlo Giuseppe Verdi and Luigia Uttini, was born at their home in Le Roncole, a village near Busseto, then in the Taro department within the borders of the First French Empire.
 The baptismal register, prepared on 11 October 1813, lists his parents Carlo and Luigia as "innkeeper" and "spinner" respectively.
 Additionally, it lists Verdi as being "born yesterday", but since days were often considered to begin at sunset, this could have meant either 9 or 10 October.
 Following his mother, Verdi always celebrated his birthday on 9 October, the day he himself believed he was born.

 Verdi had a younger sister, Giuseppa, who died aged 17 in 1833.
 She is said to have been his closest friend during childhood.
 From age four Verdi was given private lessons in Latin and Italian by the village schoolmaster, Baistrocchi, and at six he attended the local school.
 After learning to play the organ, he showed so much interest in music that his parents finally provided him with a spinet.

 Verdi's gift for music was already apparent by 1820–21 when he began his association with the local church, serving in the choir, acting as an altar boy for a while, and taking organ lessons.
 After Baistrocchi's death, Verdi, at the age of eight, became the official paid organist.
+Despite this early immersion in church life, Verdi developed a lifelong anticlericalism; in later years he reportedly warned his grandson, Sta lontan dai pret [Stay away from the priests.].